 Though it scared her just a little, she stuck her hand out.
 “I’m Rose.
 They told me to come here?”
 The man removed his hand from his face to squint at her.
 He blinked a couple times, and then smiled.
 If it weren’t for the fire in his hand, he could have been the Fat Friar’s twin. ”Welcome, Rose Nymphadora,” he said.
 “I am Borvo.
 We’ve been expecting you.”

 Ω Ω Ω Ω Ω

 As they walked, he explained that the official name for the nation of Elementals was the Council of Inverness, but that everyone called it the Elemental Council.
-Everyone lived in the Council during the schooling year, but everyone was out for the Christmas break.
+Every single Elemental lived at the Council during the schooling year, but everyone was out for the Christmas break.
 There were six elements: Air, Fire, Water, Earth, Stone, and Ice.
 There were six leaders, called Harbingers.
 They made up the Grey Council.
 “They were supposed to be out, too.
 They’re convening tomorrow just for you,” Borvo said, and winked.

 He led her up a flight of old stone stairs.
 “There are some other Acolytes in the building, but I doubt you’ll want to room with us.
 Rather simple living, you know.
 Would you mind sharing a room?”

 “No, no- Of course not.”
 Rose thought it would be rude to impose on these people, and didn’t want to make any demands.
 Something occurred to her.
 “Excuse me, sir, but if I may inquire… If everyone is gone, there isn’t any room?”